+86 755 8671 9955

 Weaknesses:

-• Enterprise version costs more than it appears once you add users and apps
+• Enterprise version costs more than it first appears once you add users and apps

-• Not suitable for large, complex global operations
+• Not suitable for large or complex global operations

 • Support quality depends heavily on your implementation partner

 Pricing: Community edition is free.
-Enterprise edition starts around $24.90/user/month.
+Enterprise edition starts around $24.90 per user per month.
 Odoo Online (hosted) adds hosting fees.

 ERP System Best For Deployment Starting Price Ideal Company Size